joshrandall8478/joshrandall8478.github.io/src/pages/posts/vpn_discontinued.md

 For those who desperately need a VPN, previously liked the past arrangement, and are willing to help with server costs (albeit they aren't that much), please get in contact with me at <span style="color: $color_3;">josh@joshrandall.net</span>.
 I will be more than happy to work something out with you.

-In anycase, thank you for taking your time to read this 👏🏼
+In any case, thank you for taking your time to read this 👏🏼